OpenNMT/OpenNMT/docs/options/usage.md

 ## Configuration files

-You can pass your options using a configuration file.
+You can pass options using a configuration file.
 The file has a simple key-value syntax with one `option = value` per line.
 Here is an example:

 ```text
 $ cat generic.txt